tanmay-pathak/sprint-name/README.md

 4. The winner will be your new sprint name
 5. Race results are automatically saved and synchronized across all users

-## Convex Backend
+## PartyKit Backend

-This application uses Convex as a backend service for:
+This application uses PartyKit as a backend service for:
 - Storing sprint name suggestions
 - Recording race results and history
-- Enabling real-time updates across multiple users
+- Enabling real-time updates across multiple users via WebSockets
-- Managing user sessions
+- Managing persistent state with PartyKit storage

 ## Show your support